1. Q: What is the application procedure?

 4. Q: I now reside outside the USA.
 Must I obtain an Ohio CPA license?

-5. Q: I no longer use the CPA designation, and I wish to retire my license.
+5. Q: I no longer use the CPA designation, I am over age 55, and I wish to retire my license.
 How may I do this?

 6. Q: What are the differences among the "practicing" license, the "non-practicing" license, and the "inactive" license?

 A: The two types of licenses are, legally speaking, the Ohio permit and the Ohio registration.
 Since the Ohio permit is the authorization to practice public accounting, it is also known as the "permit to practice" or the "practicing license."
 Continuing education is required in order to obtain or renew an Ohio permit.
 The Ohio registration is considered a "non-practicing” or “inactive” license.
 A CPA or PA who holds an Ohio registration must use the term "Inactive" after the CPA or PA designation, since continuing education is not required.